keepaliveit-staging/staging.keepaliveit.co.uk/_pages/jobs.markdown

 ## **Professional development allowance of £500 per year**

-Cuvva supports employees’ professional development with an annual allowance of £500.
+Keep-Alive I.T supports employees’ professional development with an annual allowance of £500.

 The allowance could be used to attend a course, a conference or a networking event.
-If you can show that it will help you in your role at Cuvva then we would be delighted to support you.
+If you can show that it will help you in your role at Keep-Alive I.T then we would be delighted to support you.

 ### **How much can I claim in the year?**